S6F Counselling Service

 Will my counsellor talk to anybody about what I say in counselling?

-Usually what you talk about in your counselling sessions is confidential, however there may be some circumstances that may prompt your therapist to talk to another professional.
+Usually what you talk about in your counselling sessions is confidential, however there may be some circumstances that may prompt your counsellor to talk to another professional.
 For example, if there appears to be a serious risk of harm to you or to others, or serious criminal implications.

 This is usually done with your permission.
 These circumstances will be explained to you at the beginning of your counselling.